-has worked with orchestras and choirs in the United States and abroad.
+Conductor, Daniel Brier has worked with orchestras and choirs in the United States and abroad.
 Ensembles he has conducted include the St. Petersburg Chamber Philharmonic, Royal Oak Symphony, Detroit Medical Orchestra, Great Lakes Music Festival, Orion Chamber Music Society, University of Michigan Symphony and Philharmonia Orchestras, University of Kentucky Symphony Orchestra, Ann Arbor Cantata Singers, Spectrum Orchestra, and the Orpheus Singers.
 He currently serves as music director of the Spectrum Orchestra.
 An advocate for new music, Mr. Brier regularly collaborates with living composers and displays a commitment to promoting and performing their music.
 Recent premieres include Shin's Power and Light, Lavender's Battery, Boggs' Wanderlust: Beginnings and May's Essay for Chamber Orchestra.
 At home on the stage and in the pit, Mr. Brier recently conducted Mozart's complete Le nozze di Figaro in a semi-staged concert production.

-and more.
 Previous conducting positions include assistant and cover conductor for the Lexington Philharmonic, assistant conductor of the University of Kentucky Symphony Orchestra and Opera Theater, and conductor of the Orpheus Singers.
 In 2010, Mr. Brier was selected as a Prizewinner for this “exceptional conducting” during the St. Petersburg Chamber Philharmonic’s international conducting masterclass and competition.
 He studied with John Nelson during his engagement with the Orchestre de chambre de Paris and Münchener Bach-Chor.
-Additionally he has conducted in masterclasses with Hugh Wolff, Jorma Panula, Alexander Polishchuk, Victor Yampolsky, and Ragnar Bohlin.
-In April of 2014, Mr. Brier will complete his graduate studies as a fellow at the University of Michigan’s renowned conducting program where he is studying orchestral conducting with internationally renowned conducting pedagogue, Kenneth Kiesler.
-Mr. Brier is also a recipient of the Julian and Vera McIntosh scholarship for promising young musicians and conductors.
-Previously, Mr. Brier earned a M.M. in Choral Conducting from the University of Michigan under the mentorship of Dr. Jerry Blackstone.
-During his choral degree, Mr. Brier was a graduate student instructor and recipient of the Dr. Charlene Archibeque and Dorothy Greenwald scholarships.
-Mr. Brier enjoys spending quality time with his wife and daughter, playing tennis, reading exceptional books, and enjoying a well prepared cup of coffee or espresso.
+Additionally he has conducted in masterclasses with Giancarlo Guerrero, Hugh Wolff, Jorma Panula, Alexander Polishchuk, Victor Yampolsky, Carl Topilow, and Ragnar Bohlin.